w3ctag/api-design-guide/README.md

 # Obsolete

-**This repo is obsolete, it has been superceded by the [W3C TAG Design principles](https://github.com/w3ctag/design-principles) document.**
+**This repo is obsolete.
+It has been superceded by the [W3C TAG Design principles](https://github.com/w3ctag/design-principles) document.**

 API Design Guide
 ================